dherrera1911/amatorch/README.md

 ```

 The resulting model can be used to obtain posterior probabilities
-of the classes for a given stimulus, or the estimated class.
+of the classes for a given stimulus and the estimated class.

 ```python
 posterior = ama.posteriors(data["stimuli"])